wp-plugins/dashboard-cleanup/readme.txt

 Tags: dashboard, cleanup, remove
 Requires at least: 3.2
 Tested up to: 3.2
-Stable Tag: 0.5
+Stable Tag: 0.7

-Remove options include wordpress.org feed, recent drafts, right now, recent comments, incoming links, plugins box, and quick press.
-You also remove the admin menu icons.
+This plugin will allow you to: remove dashboard default widgets universally and remove the admin menu icons.

 == Description ==